strncat/strncat.github.io/_posts/graphics/2023-10-02-virtual-world.markdown

 The reason why we don't see everything as a blurry image is the pupil (or the aperture in the camera).
 The pupil's rol is to restrict the light bouncing from all these points on every single object.
 The pupil will only allow some point, enough to see clearly.
 Moreover, when the pupil gets small, we'd get a sharper image and as the pupil gets larger, we'd see a blurred image.
 But the pupil (and the aperture) can't be too small because otherwise the light will bend as it gets through the tiny point due to the particle/wave length duality.
 Therefore, it has to be small enough but not too small.
 <br>
 <br>
 The Camera mimic the human eyes but instead of cones we have mechanical pixels.
 And instead of the pupil, we have an aperture.
-Cameras have also comlex lens system.
+Cameras have also complex lens system.
 <br>
 <br>
 <!------------------------------------------------------------------------------------>